Abra Moore: Career

 Abra was influenced by the sax music that her brother, Matt Moore, an accomplished Hawaii Jazz musician, played during her childhood.
 When she was 19, she joined Poi Dog Pondering with a group of friends, moving to Los Angeles in 1988, and then to Austin, Texas, in 1992.
 Abra left the band shortly afterward to pursue a solo career.
 Her first album was Sing (1995), followed by Strangest Places (1997), which had a companion CD Live from the Strangest Places, featuring acoustic versions of several tracks from the album.
-A single from this album, "Four Leaf Clover," peaked at number 63 on the Billboard Hot 100; it was her only charting single.
+A single from this album, "Four Leaf Clover", peaked at number 63 on the Billboard Hot 100; it was her only charting single.
 "Four Leaf Clover" was nominated for the 1998 Grammy Award for Best Female Rock Vocal Performance.
-During this time, another of her songs, "Trip On Love," was featured in the soundtrack for the 1999 film Cruel Intentions.
+During this time, another of her songs, "Trip on Love", was featured in the soundtrack for the 1999 film Cruel Intentions.
 "Don't Feel Like Cryin" also featured in the 1998 film Sliding Doors.

 Abra continued to work on her next studio album No Fear, while contributing songs to several soundtracks.
-Amidst rumors of creative differences and contractual conflicts, she changed management and recording companies and the album was eventually shelved, although her record label, J Records, did release promo copies.
+Amidst rumors of creative differences and contractual conflicts, she changed management and recording companies, and the album was eventually shelved.
+However, her record label, J Records, did release promo copies.
 Most of the songs later appeared in slightly altered versions on Everything Changed (Koch Records, 2004).
-Abra's most recent CD, On The Way, was released by Sarathan Records on June 12, 2007.
+Abra's most recent CD, On the Way, was released by Sarathan Records on June 12, 2007.

 She appeared in the 1991 movie Slacker and has done other occasional film work in addition to her music career.